ceramicnetwork/docs/docs/clients/javascript/core.md

 ```

 ### 8. Create a DID instance
-The DID instance wraps the resolver.
-Optionally, it also includes a DID Provider if you intend to [authenticate](../../build/authentication.md) DIDs to allow [writes](../../build/writes.md).
+Create a DID instance which wraps the resolver.
+Optionally, it also includes a DID Provider if you intend to [authenticate](../../build/authentication.md) DIDs to allow [writes](../../build/writes.md) to the network during runtime.

 ``` javascript
 import { DID } from 'dids'